adamjstewart/prolog/docs/overview.rst

    ?- animal(X).

 The unification algorithm, similar to the one that was presented in `lecture 16 <https://courses.engr.illinois.edu/cs421/fa2017/CS421D/lectures/15-16-poly-type-infer-unif.pdf>`_ and we implemented for `ML4 <https://courses.engr.illinois.edu/cs421/fa2017/CS421D/mps/ML4/>`_ during the semester, is at the center of query evaluation in Prolog.
 The lexer and parser for Prolog can be implemented in a similar way to how we implemented a lexer and parser for PicoML in `MP4 <https://courses.engr.illinois.edu/cs421/fa2017/CS421D/mps/MP4/>`_ and `ML5 <https://courses.engr.illinois.edu/cs421/fa2017/CS421D/mps/ML5/>`_, respectively, during the semester.
-Thus, this project should thoroughly test our understanding of some of the most important topics from the course.
+Thus, this project should thoroughly tests our understanding of some of the most important topics from the course.

 Goals
 -----